phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

   end
 ```

 Let's take a look at what's going on here.
 First we alias `Hello.Accounts`, the context module that provides us with our repository manipulation functions.
-Then we create a  [`setup/1` block](https://hexdocs.pm/ex_unit/1.5.1/ExUnit.Callbacks.html#content) to create a database connection called `conn` for each test.
-The details are somewhat complex, by creating a database connection inside of a test, the `HelloWeb.ConnCase` module sets things up such that each connection is wrapped in a transaction, *and* all of the database interactions inside of the test use the same database connection and transaction.
+When we use the `HelloWeb.ConnCase` module, it sets things up such that each connection is wrapped in a transaction, *and* all of the database interactions inside of the test use the same database connection and transaction.
+This module also sets up a `conn` attribute in our ExUnit context, using `Phoenix.ConnCase/build_conn/0`m we pattern match this to use it in each test case.
 For details, take a look at the file `test/support/conn_case.ex`, as well as the [Ecto documentation for SQL.Sandbox](https://hexdocs.pm/ecto/Ecto.Adapters.SQL.Sandbox.html).
 We could put a `build_conn/0` call inside of each test, but it is cleaner to use a setup block to do it.

 The index test then hooks into the context to extract the contents of the `conn:` key.
 We then create two users using the `Hello.Accounts.create_user/1` function.
-Again, note that this function access the test repo, but even though we don't pass the `conn` variable to the call, it still uses the same connection and puts these new users inside the same database transaction.
+Again, note that this function accesses the test repo, but even though we don't pass the `conn` variable to the call, it still uses the same connection and puts these new users inside the same database transaction.
 Next the `conn` is piped to a `get` function to make a `GET` request to our `UserController` index action, which is in turn piped into `json_response/2` along with the expected HTTP status code.
 This will return the JSON from the response body, when everything is wired up properly.
 We represent the JSON we want the controller action to return with the variable `expected`, and assert that the `response` and `expected` are the same.

-Our expected data is a JSON response with a top level key of `"data"` containing an array of users that have `"name"` and `"email"` properties that should match those of the `userN` objects created by the `setup/1` function.
+Our expected data is a JSON response with a top level key of `"data"` containing an array of users that have `"name"` and `"email"` properties that should match the users created before making the request.
 Also, we do not want the users' "password" properties to show up in our JSON response.

 When we run the test we get an error that we have no `user_path` function.